 Before you dive into writing, create a detailed outline.
-That way you won’t get lost, stray from your purpose, or forget any of the minor plot lines or incidents in your masterpiece.
+That way you won’t get lost, stray from your purpose or forget any of the minor plot lines or incidents in your masterpiece.
 Your story is important.
 Keep on track.

-With the outline in hand, it’s time to start putting pen to paper or fingers to your keyboard.
+With the outline in hand, it’s time to start putting pen to paper or fingers on your keyboard.
 Focus on banging out a first draft.
 Follow your outline and your book should flow naturally.

 As you write, don’t edit.
 Just write.
 And write.
 And write.
 Keep the words flowing.
 I like to record the number of words that I write per day so I can do my best to beat the previous day’s word count.
 Yes, I’m a bit competitive.

 Once you have your first draft completed, you can begin to edit.
-Check out my detailed article on How to Edit Your Own Book for instruction on that phase.
+Check out my detailed article on How to Edit Your Own Book for instructions on that phase.
 For now, pat yourself on the back for getting your first draft completed.
 Well done!

 If you’re interested in hiring a ghostwriter, check out my book: Your Guide to Hiring a Ghostwriter.